 Gloria Walker, MA, BCBA

-Clinical Director & Owner
+Regional Clinical Director & Co-founder

-In 2016, Bryanna Becerril graduated from Fresno State with a BA in Psychology.
-She has been working in the Applied Behavior Analysis field for over 2 years.
-Over the course of that time, she started out as a Behavior Technician to becoming a Registered Behavior Technician.
-Bryanna has demonstrated exceptional competence with behavior analytic principles and was promoted to a Clinical Supervisor.
+In 2020, Bryanna Becerril graduated from National University with a Master’s in Applied Behavior Analysis and has continued to demonstrate her dedication to her patients by becoming a Board Certified Behavior Analyst in 2021.
+She has been working in the field since 2015.
+Over the course of that time, she started out as a Behavioral Therapist and became a Registered Behavior Technician.
+Bryanna has demonstrated exceptional competence with behavior analytic principles and was promoted to a Clinical Supervisor then Program Manager.
 What she loves most is working with the patients knowing that it is making a difference in their lives.
 With the support from her fellow colleagues and the families, working at OPAT has been an amazing learning environment.

 Gaoia Yang, RBT

-One Piece at a Time Development Center ©2014 |
+One Piece at a Time Development Center, LLC ©2023